Make your college experience as rewarding as possible.

 When does registration begin/end?

-Registration for Spring Term 2015 is based on the following registration schedule:
+Registration for Summer Term 2015 is based on the following registration schedule:

 - Registration begins for those with a state or senior citizens waiver